oslokommune/okctl-upgrade/README.md

 	git push --delete origin $TAG
     ```

+* delete the now unpublished release in this repository
 * update the upgrade code, and create a new release as described by the steps above.

 Note: Update existing released upgrades with care, as some users may have already executed them.